gbrantzos/Cubes.Core/docs/Host.Configuration.md

 #### AppSettings

-To avoid overwriting `appsettings.json` file, Cubes tries to load settings from Settings folder (CUBES_ROOT\Settings).
+To avoid overwriting `appsettings.json` file, Cubes tries to load settings from Configuration folder (CUBES_ROOT\Config).
 Since this file is added last on the configuration builder, settings defined there override previous values.

 #### Common Libraries